COVID-19: Resources for Academic Administrators

 Non-Canadian U of T Faculty Returning to Canada

 Individuals with a valid work permit (open or employer-specific) can return to Canada during the COVID 19 related border restrictions since their entry into Canada is considered essential since they hold a valid Canadian work permit and usually live in Canada.
 These individuals will need to follow all testing and quarantine requirements.

 All travellers, with limited exceptions, whether entering Canada by air or land, must use ArriveCAN to enter proof of vaccination, quarantine and travel information.

-They should also present a re-entry letter that confirms they still hold the position listed on their work permit.
-The letter should be signed by their Chair, Dean, or the Dean’s designate.
-The faculty member should contact their department, to obtain assistance with the letter.
+You should also present a letter that confirms you still hold the position listed on your work permit.
+The letter should be printed on letterhead and signed by your Chair, Dean, or the Dean’s designate.
+Please contact your department to obtain assistance with the letter.

 As a reminder, all people returning to Canada must have a quarantine plan and be prepared to self-isolate if it is needed.
-The University of Toronto’s Faculty Relocation office provides Toronto-based resources individuals can use to create their 14-day isolation or quarantine plan you will enter in the ArriveCAN app.
+The University of Toronto’s Faculty Relocation office provides Toronto-based resources you can use to create your 14-day isolation or quarantine plan you will enter in the ArriveCAN app.
 See more details about 14-day self-isolation.

-In summary, if faculty must travel outside of Canada, they must travel with their passport, valid work permit, their ArriveCAN receipt, the signed final version of the re-entry letter printed on letterhead, and proof that you are fully vaccinated, or a self-isolation plan.
+In summary, if you must travel outside of Canada, you must travel with your valid passport, valid work permit, the signed final version of the re-entry letter printed on letterhead, and proof that you are fully vaccinated, or a self-isolation plan.

-Before faculty plan to return to Canada, they should check the most recent information about the border restrictions:
+Before you return to Canada, be sure to check the most recent information about the border restrictions: